Help center

 Will older devices work with newer routers?

-Wi‑Fi is designed to be backward compatible.
-That means when you connect an older device to a newer router that supports Wi‑Fi 6 or 7, they’ll still talk to each other, but using the fastest version both can support.
+Wi‑Fi is designed to be backwards compatible.
+That means when you connect an older device to a newer router that supports Wi‑Fi 6 or 7, they’ll still talk to each other, but will only use the fastest version both can support.

 So if your router supports Wi‑Fi 6 but your phone only supports Wi‑Fi 5, they’ll connect just fine at Wi‑Fi 5 speeds.